 Some of our projects such as the MeCAT and NSW TARDIS (DC2C) are based on the Tardis, the Microbial Imaging Facility (DC18A) is based on ReDBox and the software reuse is obvious.
 In the remainder of our projects a substantial proportion of our software is reused code from third party libraries or from Intersect’s growing repository of source code including from our libraries.
 Intersect actively encourages members to use and reuse our software, the vast majority of which is open source.
 We also encourage members and others to use and contribute to projects.

 Creating and Linking Communities

 We actively seek to broaden the stakeholder base at the start of projects and link development communities.
-The objective of tis activity is t provide a better understanding of opportunities for reuse and more sustainable funding.
+The objective of this activity is to provide a better understanding of opportunities for reuse and more sustainable funding.

 Intersect make public information on our completed projects and is making this more widely available to encourage higher reuse of these technologies.
 In addition we will establish NeCTAR virtual machines of completed projects to help potential users to get a “real experience” of the solution.

 We believe these strategies will benefit our members and the eResearch community in Australian and consequently aid Intersect’s vision to improve research.
 There will be changes in some of our processes, but there are two things that will not change: